-While this document contains all the funds used by the School District to provide programs and activities, the view of the School District as a whole considers all financial transactions and asks the question, "How did we do financially in 2005?"
+While this document contains all the funds used by the School District to provide programs and activities, the view of the School District as a whole considers all financial transactions and asks the question, "How did we do financially in 2006?"
 The Statement of Net Assets and the Statement of Activities answer this question.
 These statements include all non-fiduciary assets and liabilities using the accrual basis of accounting, similar to the accounting used by most private-sector companies.
 Accrual accounting takes into account all of the current year's revenues and expenses regardless of when cash is received or paid.

 These two statements report the School District's net assets and changes in those assets.
 This change in net assets is important because it tells the reader that, for the School District as a whole, the financial position of the School District has improved or diminished.
 The cause of this change may be the result of many factors, some financial, some not.
 Non-financial factors include the School District's performance, demographic and socioeconomic factors and willingness of the community to support the School District.
-On the other hand, financial factors may include the School District's financial position, liquidity and solvency, and fiscal capability.